 Healthcare in Turkey

 Turkey offers both public and private healthcare, with the public system funded through Universal Healthcare Insurance for Turkish citizens.
-Overall, the Turkish healthcare system meets international standards.
+Overall, healthcare in Turkey meets international standards.

-Visitors and expats should note that the GHIC (Global Health Insurance Card) and EHIC (European Health Insurance Card) are not valid in Turkey.
+Visitors and expats in Turkey should note that the GHIC (Global Health Insurance Card) and EHIC (European Health Insurance Card) are not valid there.
 Instead, you can opt for Universal Health Insurance or private health insurance.

 Turkey offers a range of public and private hospitals.
 While the public hospitals are similar to the UK, most expats choose private hospitals.
 Not only can foreign nationals get help in English, but medical services are a fraction of the cost with incredible service quality.